Police: Rapper T.I. arrested outside his gated community

-ATLANTA (AP) - Police say the rapper T.I. was arrested early Wednesday on disorderly conduct, public drunkenness and simple assault charges as he tried to enter his gated community outside Atlanta.
+ATLANTA (AP) - The rapper T.I. was arrested early Wednesday as he tried to enter his gated community outside Atlanta and was charged with disorderly conduct, public drunkenness and simple assault - but the artist's lawyer called it a wrongful arrest.

 Ireland said T.I. and a friend were arrested.
 The rapper has been released on bail.